damientjones/SparkKafkaToParquet/README.md

 Topic name, properties file:
 ex: OBJ1 c:\app.properties

+## A few notes

 If using the default app.properties file the parquet files will be written to C:\data\OBJ1

 The parquet files will also be partitioned by extracting YYYYMMDD from the time field

+Project uses SBT Assembly and will create an UBER Jar, label dependencies as provided as needed